-Pay close attention to the following when choosing from different balance transfer credit cards:
+Pay close attention to the following when choosing from different balance transfer credit cards in the Philippines:

-Once your balance transfer credit card is approved, an introductory rate (ranging from 0% to 2.15%) is charged on your transferred balance for a certain number of months.
+Once your balance transfer credit card is approved, an introductory rate is charged on your transferred balance for a certain number of months.
 The lower balance transfer rate you get, the lower you’ll have to pay for your credit card bill during your installment period.

 Banks set different balance transfer rates per installment term.
 For an apple-to-apple comparison, look at the balance transfer rates for the same installment term.
 For example, if Bank A offers 0.88% interest for 12 months and Bank B offers 1.50% for the same period, then you’ll get a better deal with Bank A.